All Products

 Examples

-Two files named d.txt and e.png are stored in the localfolder directory of the local root directory.
-The destfolder directory of a bucket named examplebucket contains two objects named a.txt and b.txt and a subdirectory named C. The following structure shows the files and directories on your computer and OSS before synchronization:
+Two files, d.txt and e.png, are in the local localfolder directory.
+The destfolder directory in a bucket named examplebucket contains two files, a.txt and b.txt, and a subdirectory named C. The initial content is as follows.

 Local root directory examplebucket